Technology of the New York City Subway: Air conditioning in stations

 The leader of MTA's construction department said in 2022 that it was not feasible to install air conditioning in most older stations.
 This is both because of the high power requirements for the air-cooling systems and because the presence of ventilation grates in older stations would reduce the efficiency of an air conditioning system.
 The Grand Central–42nd Street station is a major exception, since there is a large cooling plant for Grand Central Terminal immediately above the platforms that are air-conditioned; the plant was installed in 2000.
 According to The New York Times, it would cost $4.8 billion to install air-conditioning units in all other below-ground stations.
+In September 2023, the MTA began studying the feasibility of installing air conditioning in other stations.
+In 2025, as part of its attempts to protect the system against worsening global warming, the MTA began surveying the possibility of installing geothermal cooling systems in stations.

 FASTRACK

 In January 2012, the MTA introduced a new maintenance program, FASTRACK, to speed up repair work.
 This program involves a more drastic approach than previous construction, and completely shuts down a major portion of a line for overnight work on four consecutive weeknights from 10 p.m. to 6 a.m.
 According to the MTA, this new program proved much more efficient and quicker than regular service changes, especially because it happened at night and not the weekend, when most transit closures had occurred before.
 In 2012 the program only closed lines in Midtown and Lower Manhattan, but due to the success of the program, the MTA decided to expand it to the outer boroughs as well.
 In 2013, FASTRACK was expanded to other corridors requiring minimal shuttle buses and in 2014 to even more locations.
 There were corridors scheduled for 2014 during 24 weeks of the year, 12 corridors scheduled during 22 weeks in 2015, and 13 corridors scheduled during 21 weeks in 2016.

-As part of an $836 million program to resolve the subway's 2017 state of emergency, MTA Chairman Joe Lhota announced the expansion of the FASTRACK program in order to fix critical infrastructure faster.
+As part of an $836 million program to resolve the subway's 2017–2021 state of emergency, MTA Chairman Joe Lhota announced the expansion of the FASTRACK program in order to fix critical infrastructure faster.